Aidurber/obsidian-plugin-dynamic-toc/README.md

 # Obsidian Dynamic ToC

-Give an overview of your plugin overvew
+An Obsidian plugin to generate Tables of Contents that stay up to date with your document outline.
+Heavily inspired from [hipstersmoothie/obsidian-plugin-toc](https://github.com/hipstersmoothie/obsidian-plugin-toc)

 ## Contributing

-An Obsidian plugin to generate Tables of Contents that stay up to date with your document outline.

 ```bash
 yarn install